Debatikcenter/er-info/_projects/2015-Tirana Open 1.md

 Tirana Open, absorbing the paMUR visual arts festival, was supposed to be an event comparable to the former Tirana Biennials and become an annually returning festival of art, music, and literature.
 It was never held again.

-Directed by Vladimir Myrtezai and Helidon Gjergji.
+Directed by Vladimir Myrtezai and Helidon Gjergji, under the auspices of Edi Rama.
-Special Artist Lecture by Adrian Paci
+Special Artist Lecture: Adrian Paci
+Special Guest Artist: William Kentridge

 Danish Jukniu Award
 Winners: Ibro Hasanović, Cauleen Smith